davidrhoden/davidrhoden-basic-netlify/pages/rock.md

 ## The Grudniks/The Railing Stains

-Pretty fun band where I was at first the most accompished musicican, which is a bad, basd sign.
+Pretty fun band where I was at first the most accompished musician, which is a bad, bad sign.
 We played a show on a slippery floor where me and Ed Wright, the other guitarist, fell down repeatedly even though we were just trying to stand still.
+We rehearsed in a house where the litterboxes where just flat beer boxes with piles of litter that were never cleaned, at least not to my knowledge.
 I left because Everything Tool had an out-of-town show that caused me to miss practice.
-An ultimatun was issued.
+An ultimatum was issued.
 I guess they were ready to forge ahead without me.
 This band became the Flying Polecats (without me).

 Surely no recordings or pictures exist.
 ___